 Why is Covid-19 such a concern?

-Covid-19 appears to be a highly infectious virus and is thought to have spread to nearly every country in the world causing a global pandemic.
+Covid-19 is a highly infectious virus and is thought to have spread to nearly every country in the world causing a global pandemic.
 Governments and Scientists are particularly worried about this as it’s a new virus that appears to be unpredictable.

 As we plan to navigate the roadmap to recovery you can be assured that by displaying the above logo will be following all government guidelines and our Covid-19 Secure Workplace Policy to minimise risk of cross infection.